 As for the spectrum aspect of the grow lights comparison, CMH and LEC bulbs produce the light spectrum needed for all phases of growth.
 This means there is no switching between bulbs as there is with HID lights.
 The lamps also last twice as long, which helps offset the rather significant price of LEC and CMH bulbs.

 In addition to providing a comprehensive spectrum, these lights produce a potentially dangerous amount of UV light.
 UV is great for trichome production, but can be harmful to humans, so you should take precautions if you choose these lights.
 Installation isn’t particularly smooth, either.
 LEC bulbs require magnetic ballasts only.
-The burn position is also highly specific—either horizontal or vertical.
+The burn position is also highly specific—either horizontal or multilevel.

 Beyond the Grow Lights Comparison